 The phenomenon of older adult learning has received considerable interest and attention in multiple sectors including education, health and employment.
 Older adult learning has also become a key feature in policies promoting productive and healthy ageing.
-The World Health Organization (WHO), for example, has identified learning as a key functional enabler to the healthy ageing process and has recommended initiatives to encourage older adults to learn and to facilitate learning opportunities and processes.1
+The World Health Organization (WHO), for example, has identified learning as a key functional enabler to the healthy ageing process and has recommended initiatives to encourage older adults to learn and to facilitate learning opportunities and processes.

-In the field of educational gerontology, research suggests potential benefits associated with older adult learning-such as increased life satisfaction,^{2,3} higher levels of wellbeing,^{4,5} and expanded social networks, increased civic and social engagement.6 Additionally, studies also highlight that the benefits of older adult learning may extend beyond the duration of learning.
+In the field of educational gerontology, research suggests potential benefits associated with older adult learning-such as increased life satisfaction, higher levels of wellbeing, and expanded social networks, increased civic and social engagement.
+Additionally, studies also highlight that the benefits of older adult learning may extend beyond the duration of learning.

 In Singapore, lifelong learning has been promoted as a solution to the country's acute labour and skills shortage in the workforce.
-This objective has been communicated through the launch of numerous initiatives such as SkillsFuture SG and Workforce Singapore under the Continued Education Training 2020 Masterplan agenda.7 Singaporeans are encouraged to continue learning and/or upgrading their skills to remain relevant and engaged in the community.8 Since most of the courses offered in the Post-Education Training (PET) and Continued Education Training (CET) landscape tend to be skills-driven and job-related, numerous scholars have remarked upon the rational and pragmatic approach to lifelong learning in Singapore, driven by the needs of the future economy.^{9,10}
+This objective has been communicated through the launch of numerous initiatives such as SkillsFuture SG and Workforce Singapore under the Continued Education Training 2020 Masterplan agenda.
+Singaporeans are encouraged to continue learning and/or upgrading their skills to remain relevant and engaged in the community.
+Since most of the courses offered in the Post-Education Training (PET) and Continued Education Training (CET) landscape tend to be skills-driven and job-related, numerous scholars have remarked upon the rational and pragmatic approach to lifelong learning in Singapore, driven by the needs of the future economy.

 At the same time, there is growing realization that learning objectives or needs may differ across the life-course.
 The Action Plan for Successful Ageing (2015) for instance, has considered older Singaporeans' needs to continue learning in both job-related and non-job related (recreation) domains.
 In consultative feedback sessions, older Singaporeans mentioned wanting opportunities to learn for both work and interest/ pleasure in their later lives.
-They believed that learning keeps their minds active and helps them stay connected with their family, friends and also take stock of current affairs.11 enhance their technical skills and competencies in a new industry such as early childhood care and education.12 On the other hand, "Non-job related courses" refer to courses developed primarily for older adults to pursue personal, social or recreational learning that caters to their interests or hobbies and not necessarily for employment.
-The launch of the National Silver Academy (NSA), the nation-wide lifelong learning programme for older Singaporeans, in mid-2016 addresses such gaps in the post-secondary education landscape by engaging the diverse interests and learning preferences of older Singaporeans and removing prerequisites that are based on educational or training certifications.
+They believed that learning keeps their minds active and helps them stay connected with their family, friends and also take stock of current affairs.